Bass Rock: Prison

 An extraordinary chapter in the Bass Rock's history was its seizure by four Jacobites imprisoned in its castle, which they then held against government forces for nearly three years, 1691–1694.
-In 1688 the Catholic King James VII had been deposed by and replaced by William III of England and Mary II of England.
+In 1688 the Catholic King James VII had been deposed by and replaced by William II (III of England) and Mary II.
 During the ensuing years, supporters of exiled King James, known as ‘Jacobites’, fought unsuccessful wars of resistance in Scotland and Ireland, where Catholic allegiances were strongest.
 The Bass Rock's castle was one of the last places in Scotland to be surrendered to William III's new government, being handed over in 1690 by governor Charles Maitland.
 William III's government then chose it as a prison for its Jacobite opponents.
 In 1691 four captured Catholic Jacobite officers were imprisoned there.
 On 18 June 1691, they managed to seize the Bass Rock's castle while the much-depleted garrison was outside its walls for the difficult task of unloading a coal ship on the rocky landing stage.
 The garrison had no choice but to depart on the coal ship.
 When news spread on the nearby Scottish mainland, Jacobite supporters made covert boat trips to the Bass Rock with supplies and with men who wished to join the defenders.
 Word reached King James, exiled in France under the protection of Louis XIV, and ships from France brought supplies, including two large rowing boats from King James.
 The Jacobites used these boats to mount raids on the mainland for more supplies.
 They used the castle's cannon to waylay some passing ships.
 William III's government sent two large warships to bombard the castle but its position high above a sheer rock face made it impregnable.
 A naval blockade of the Bass Rock was then attempted instead which made access to fresh supplies increasingly difficult for the defenders.
 Their numbers had fallen since some were captured during raids on the mainland – there had been possibly 20 defenders at most.
 Furthermore, prospects for the Jacobite cause elsewhere in Britain had become hopeless.
 However, William III's government was itself in despair at how to end the Bass Rock siege.
-In early 1694 the Bass Rock prisoners’ leader, Captain Michael Middleton, negotiated a visit by government representatives to discuss a solution.
+In early 1694 the Bass Rock prisoners' leader, Captain Michael Middleton, negotiated a visit by government representatives to discuss a solution.
 Middleton guessed that his adversaries lacked any means for estimating the number of defenders or their reserves of food, in view of the covert comings and goings to the island by ships from the mainland or from France.
 Accordingly, he stage-managed the visit to give a deceptive impression of strength on both counts.
 The ruse succeeded.
 On 18 April 1694 the Jacobite defenders accepted the very attractive surrender terms which they were offered – freedom, free transport to France if they wished, and release from prison for people who had been caught helping them from the mainland.